Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Marginal Prior

-Therefore around the origin, $\pi_{HS}(\beta) = O(\log ( {1}/{|\beta|}))$.
-Also by the proof of Theorem 4$.$6 in \cite{bhadra2016horseshoe+}, as $|\beta|\rightarrow 0$, the marginal density of Horseshoe+ prior satisfies $\pi_{HS+}(\beta) = O(\log^2( {1}/{|\beta|}) )$.
-It is clear that $2a_\pi$ in the R2-D2 prior plays the same role around origin as $a_D$ in the Dirichlet-Laplace prior.
-Accordingly, when $a_{D}=2a_\pi\in(0,1)$, all these four priors possess unbounded density near the origin.
+It is clear that $2a_\pi$ in the R2-D2 prior plays the same role around the origin as $a_D$ in the Dirichlet-Laplace prior.
+Accordingly, when $a^\ast=2a_\pi\in(0,1)$, all these four priors possess unbounded density near the origin.
 However, the R2-D2 prior and Dirichlet-Laplace prior diverge to infinity with a polynomial order, much faster than the Horseshoe+ (with a squared logarithm order) and the Horseshoe prior (with a logarithm order).
-Although the double Pareto prior also has a polynomial order tail similar as our proposed R2-D2 prior, the double Pareto prior differs around the origin, as it remains bounded, while our new proposed prior is unbounded at the origin.
+Although the double Pareto prior also has a polynomial order tail similar as our proposed R2-D2 prior, the double Pareto prior differs around the origin, as it remains bounded, while our proposed R2-D2 prior is unbounded at the origin.
+As for the normal-beta prime prior, we show that its concentration rate is slower than the R2-D2 prior.

-Now we see that the R2-D2 prior and Dirichlet-Laplace prior put more mass in a small neighborhood of zero compared to the Horseshoe and Horseshoe+ prior. \cite{polson2010shrink} established that when the truth is zero, a prior with unbounded density near zero is super-efficient in terms of the Kullback-Leibler risk.
-As formalized below, the more mass the prior puts around the neighborhood of the origin, the more efficient.
-Then the four priors with unbounded density around zero are all super-efficient, with R2-D2 prior and Dirichlet-Laplace more efficient than the Horseshoe+, and followed by Horseshoe.
-Section \ref{Section_predictive efficiency} discusses it in detail.